Cl4sm/CSE576_Project/submissions/phase2-dataset/submit-this-README.md

                done
     ```

 7. Perform final filtering using the Allstar dataset.
-TODO: Finish this section.
+   NOTE: allstar.py must be in the same directory as allstar-filter-nobins.py
+         the mapping file runnable-c-only-packages-names.txt must be in the same directory
+         as runnable-c-only-packages

+    ```bash
+    $ workon cse576  # Activate virtual environment if not active (cse576) $ python3 allstar-filter-nobins.py debtags-classification/runnable-c-only-packages
+    (cse576) $ python3 allstar-filter-nobins.py debtags-classification/runnable-unknown-language-packages
+    ```